 In our last post, we learned about the standard RAG pipeline.
+For building RAG with frameworks, see our RAG framework comparison.
 It's great, but it's like a diligent intern following a rigid checklist:

 This works perfectly for simple questions.
 But what happens when the checklist isn't enough?